christophersmith/dotnet-chillicream-graphql-project/ProductMicroservice/README.md

 }
 ```

-Additional queries an be found in the Schema Reference section of the [http://localhost:5009/graphql](http://localhost:5009/graphql) site.
+Additional information can be found in the Schema Reference section of the [http://localhost:5009/graphql](http://localhost:5009/graphql) site.